thisisadu/event_loop/README.md

 gcc -std=gnu99 eloop.c test.c -o test

-you can use it without conditions and any warranty!
+You can use it without conditions and any warranty!